musoniusr/DhammaratoDhamma/_posts/2024-06-08-have-happy-thoughts-alexander-1-06-08-24.md

 ### Summary of this Dhamma Talk

+In this talk, Dhammarato discusses how most people's practice is missing key ingredients, using the analogy of making pizza incorrectly (like not heating the oven or burning your mouth on hot cheese).
+He emphasizes that while practice can be simple, most people approach it from a victim mentality.
+Rather than relying on meditation to "fix" things, he advocates for actively changing unwholesome thoughts to wholesome ones, practicing being satisfied in the present moment, and letting go of the constant desire for growth or improvement.
+He particularly emphasizes the importance of practicing in seclusion multiple times per day, focusing on thoughts like "everything is okay" and using the breath mindfully to energize and purify.

 ### Outline of this Dhamma Talk

+#### The Problem with Common Practice
+- Most people's practice is missing key ingredients
+- Uses pizza-making analogy to illustrate incorrect practice
+  - Making pizza but not heating the oven
+  - Eating pizza too hot and burning mouth

+#### Understanding Thoughts and Attitudes
+- Unwholesome thoughts lead to unwholesome situations
+- Attitude shapes thoughts
+- Most people have a "victim's attitude"
+- Discussion of why "meditation" isn't the answer
+  - Buddha never used the word "meditation"
+  - Practice is a better term than meditation

+#### The Issue with Common Mentalities
+- References "Make America Great Again" as example of broken attitude
+- People trained to think things need fixing
+- Reality: things are already okay

+#### The Correct Practice Approach
+- Focus on gladdening and brightening the mind
+- Change unwholesome thoughts to wholesome ones
+- Use breath mindfully
+  - Breathe in to energize
+  - Breathe out to purify
+- Practice in seclusion
+- Do this 5-6 times daily for 10-15 minutes

+#### Common Misconceptions
+- Helping others before helping yourself
+- Wanting to grow or improve
+- Setting goals and satisfaction
+- References "Looking for Love in All the Wrong Places" (song) [^1]

+#### Key Teaching Points
+- Be satisfied with the present moment
+- Stop wanting to grow/improve
+- Everything is okay right now
+- No place to go, nothing to do

 ### Participate in one of our Live Sanghas (Free of Charge)